aimhubio/aimos/docs/source/apps/overview.rst

 AI Systems Tracking
 ====================================
-The AI Systems Tracking apps are available in Aim by default.
+The AI Systems Tracking apps are available in AimOS by default.
 It consists of a set of trackers that log AI systems executions and enable out-of-the-box observability.
 These apps seamlessly integrate with your existing AI pipelines.